Future Directions in U.S. Municipal Infrastructure Finance

 Speakers include experts from Wells Fargo Securities, Massachusetts Bay Transportation Authority, Arup, Stanford University, Nixon Peabody LLP, and the Getulio Vargas Foundation in Sao Paulo, Brazil.

-For more information or to request an invitation, please contact Michael Woodbridge, Manager of Research Programs, NewCities at firstname.lastname@example.org.
+For more information, please contact Michael Woodbridge, Manager of Research Programs, NewCities at firstname.lastname@example.org.